Celebrity-Dead-or-Alive-4/Front-End/README.md

 ### Project

-this project is a fun little mini game that test the players knowlage of if a celeberitie is dead or alive.
+This project is a fun little mini game that test the players knowlage of if a celeberitie is dead or alive.

 ### Motivation
-to make a fun little mini game to test the knolage of the player
+To make a fun little mini game to test the knowlage of the player